Urigo/graphql-modules/docs/recipes/graphql-code-generator.md

     yarn add @graphql-codegen/cli @graphql-codegen/typescript @graphql-codegen/typescript-resolvers
 ```

-And create `schema.ts` to expose `schema` of your GraphQL Modules application.
+And create `schema.ts` to expose the schema of your GraphQL Modules application.
-Note that GraphQL Modules won't load any other things such as injectors, resolvers and providers when you just try to get type definitions from your top module; because GraphQL Modules loads every part of module in a lazy way.
+GraphQL Modules won't load any other things such as injectors, resolvers and providers when you just try to get type definitions from your top module, because GraphQL Modules loads every part of module lazily.

 ## Exposing Schema to GraphQL Code Generator